 There are plenty of stories and characters behind the races, like jockey Glenda Sutton from Shepparton, who raced in the Middle East before returning to Australia to buy her own camels.
 Glenda has taken home plenty of trophies from Boulia, but is remembered just as much by some for kisses she lavishes on her hump backed best friends.

-Also ones to watch are our very own local camel trainer/jockeys Dannileah Stewart and Ronnie Callope, who providing the camels' condition is right, will race camels ‘Spike’, ‘Marley’ and ‘Wason’.
+Also ones to watch are our very own local camel trainers Dannileah Stewart and Ronnie Callope, who race camels ‘Spike’, ‘Marley’ and ‘Wason’.

 Boulia Camel Races Inc